threadi/external-files-in-media-library/readme.txt

 ➕ [External files from Google Drive in Media Library](https://github.com/threadi/external-files-from-google-drive) ➕ [External files from WebDav in Media Library](https://github.com/threadi/external-files-from-webdav) (incl. any WebDav-provider like NextCloud or Seafile)

-They can be installed manually or in the backend of your WordPress under Media Library > External Sources.
+They can be installed manually or in the backend of your WordPress under Media Library > Add External Files.

 == Use cases ==